andyl/doctest/docs/index.md

-# Welcome to BlockChain Incentives
+# The XD Markets Project

-This is a documentation site for the BlockChain Incentives Project.
+This is a documentation site for the XD Markets Project.

 Source at [http://github.com/andyl/doctest](http://github.com/andyl/doctest).